Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Adventures of Prince Achmed (1926, Germ.) (aka Die Abenteuer des Prinzen Achmed), 65 minutes, D: Charlotte (Lotte) Reiniger

 Often considered the first (or oldest surviving) animated feature film.
 The fantasy plot of the ground-breaking work was loosely based upon the Arabian folk tale "One Thousand and One Arabian Nights."
 Stop-motion animation techniques included paper or cardboard cut-outs, multiplane camera techniques and other experimental uses of film stock with wax and sand (before cel animation became popular).
-The images (in 300,000 camera shots) are mostly composed of crude yet complex silhouettes (or shadow puppets), with some monochromatic color variations beyond black and white.
-Sequences and characters include a prince, a wicked magician, a magical flying horse, the Isle of Wak-Wak, a bird princess (Pari Banu), demons, an ogress, and Aladdin and his magic lantern.
+The images (in 300,000 camera shots) were mostly composed of crude yet complex silhouettes (or shadow puppets), with some monochromatic color variations beyond black and white.
+Sequences and characters included a prince, a wicked magician, a magical flying horse, the Isle of Wak-Wak, a bird princess (Pari Banu), demons, an ogress, and Aladdin and his magic lantern.

 The Son of the Sheik (1926), 74 minutes, D: George Fitzmaurice